-The playgroup's approach to development planning and self-evaluation is at an early stage.
-Although appropriate priorities have been identified and agreed, there are insufficient processes in place to monitor and evaluate effectively the impact of the actions to promote improvement on the outcomes for the children or the quality of the provision.
+- The playgroup's approach to development planning and self-evaluation is underdeveloped.
+Although appropriate priorities have been identified and agreed, insufficient evidence is being gathered to monitor and evaluate effectively the impact of the actions to promote improvement in the outcomes for the children or the quality of the provision. - There is a positive team approach to all aspects of the work of the playgroup.
+A new committee has been formed which is supporting the staff in identifying areas for improvement and developing further the provision in the pre-school.
+An early years specialist, who has been working with the group for two years, provides good support to the staff.

-- There is a positive team approach to all aspects of the work of the playgroup.
-The new staff team work well together and are supported in their work by the management committee.
-An independent early years' specialist provides good support to the staff. - Parents are provided with helpful induction packs and are kept informed about the life and work of the playgroup through monthly newsletters and social media.
+Parents are provided with helpful induction packs and are kept informed about the life and work of the playgroup through monthly newsletters.
 Good links exist with the primary school to which the majority of children transfer.
+The parents are involved in fundraising initiatives and also contribute to the children's learning experiences through, for example, reading with them as part of the Getting Ready to Learn initiative.